N,N'-Dicyclohexylcarbodiimide: Biological action

 DCC is a classical inhibitor of ATP synthase.
 DCC inhibits ATP synthase by binding to one of the c subunits and causing steric hindrance of the rotation of the FO subunit.

 Safety

-DCC is a potent allergen and a sensitizer, often causing skin rashes.
+DCC often causes rashes.
+In vivo dermal sensitization studies according to OECD 429 confirmed DCC is a strong skin sensitizer, showing a response at 0.03 wt% in the Local Lymph Node Assay (LLNA) placing it in Globally Harmonized System of Classification and Labelling of Chemicals (GHS) Dermal Sensitization Category 1A.
+Thermal hazard analysis by differential scanning calorimetry (DSC) shows DCC poses minimal explosion risks.